TheNinjask/ICL_Handout/README.md

 ## Issues/Notes

-*   Rework mechanics of boolean in compilation;
+*   Rework mechanics of boolean/references in compilation;
 *   Rework how Type Checking works (due to many unneccessary? reavaluations);
 *   Issue above might be false due to assignemnts and reassigments for references as example